 Corruption, Politics, Power Hierarchy

 Westeros was a kingdom ruled by politics and the powerful.
 Deep beneath the kingdom’s governance, the power struggle bred corruption.
-Cersei had ulterior motives to gain control as she craved for it.
+Cersei had ulterior motives to gain control as she craved it.
 When Ned discovered that she had children with her brother, she decided to go all out by orchestrating her husband’s accident.
 Though Robert Baratheon was king, he could not see that his kingdom got governed by corrupt lords who never cared about anyone but themselves.
 After he died, a power struggle led to the political instability of King’s Landing.

 After Robert’s death, Cersei used her influence to put her son as the king.
 She also made herself sit on the small council using corrupt means and arrested Ned Stark for treason; this sparked conflict in the seven kingdoms as the north denounced their loyalty to King’s Landing.

-Hierarchy was an essential part of governance in the seven kingdoms.
+The hierarchy was an essential part of governance in the seven kingdoms.
 From lords to knights, the hierarchical order made the government of Westeros function.

 Analysis of Key Moments in A Game of Thrones